RetroPie Setup Guide

 Chapter 6 – Performance Improvements

 These settings are for a Raspberry Pi 3 in a case with minor ventilation, and the cheapo 14mm x 14mm x 4mm heatsinks on top that come with cheap kits.
+If you’ve installed a large heatsink and fan, you can push the numbers farther.

 The most important setting oddly enough, is the v3d_frequency.
 This seems to provide more performance improvements than anything else I’ve found. disable_splash=1 just speeds up the boot process.